Patient Frequently Asked Questions

 ArrowForward

 TAF conducts annual assessments to determine which disease programs offer grants and which offer unlimited copay assistance.
-The terms and conditions of your disease program will not change during the year you are enrolled.
-If the terms and conditions of your disease program are slated to change in the upcoming year, TAF will notify you in advance.
+The Program Terms and Conditions of your disease program will not change during the year you are enrolled.
+If the Program Terms and Conditions of your disease program are slated to change in the upcoming year, TAF will notify you in advance.

 ArrowForward